IBM/icp4d-customer-churn-classifier/README.md

 #### When the notebook was created

 * A pod was instantiated – which means loading a complete compute Jupyter notebook environment (7+ GB) with all the artifacts from the private ICP-D registry.
-* IBM Cloud Private schedules this pod on any VM – wherever CPU and memory resources are available.
+* This pod is scheduled on any VM in your cluster – wherever CPU and memory resources are available.
 * IP addresses and connections are all configured automatically.
 * The same working environment can be used by multiple users.
 If a single pod's resources are not sufficient, another environment is created automatically.
 * When the number of users grow, you can add more machines to the ICP-D cluster and scheduling of resources is handled automatically.
 * ICP-D's scale-out model is pretty effective.
 * You no longer have to wait days or even weeks to get the compute resources.
-* IBM Cloud Private makes 40 – 60 percent more efficient use of compute resources.
-This means more users can be accommodated with same compute capacity.
+* More users can be accommodated with same compute capacity.
 As one task completes, its resources are freed up to work on next one.

 #### When you ran the notebook